Is Paul Finebaum running for Senate? What to know about rumors of ESPN departure for Alabama politics

 Is Paul Finebaum running for Senate?
 What to know about rumors of ESPN departure for Alabama politics image

-Paul Finebaum is considering a major career pivot.
+Paul Finebaum was considering a major career pivot.

-The longtime SEC Network host and ESPN personality could move forward to the world of politics, he recently revealed.
-A formal decision has not been made, but Finebaum told OutKick that he has been thinking about a run for political office.
+The longtime SEC Network host and ESPN personality toyed with the idea of moving into politics.
+Finebaum had told OutKick that he has been thinking about a run for political office.

-Will Finebaum make the pivot?
-Here is what to know about his political ambitions and what that means for his future as one of ESPN's main voices of college football.
+Here is what to know about his political ambitions and the current decision of one of ESPN's main voices of college football.

 MORE: What to know about Stephen A. Smith's potential presidential run